Psychologist

 Anger is a fundamental emotion that everyone experiences from time to time.
 From a very early age, people learn to express anger by copying the angry behavior they see modeled around them, and by expressing angry behavior and seeing what they can get away with.

 If you feel that your anger is really out of control, if it is having an impact on your relationships and on important parts of your life, you might consider counseling to learn how to handle it better.
-A psychologist or other licensed mental health professional can work with you in developing a range of techniques for changing your thinking and your behavior.
+I, or another psychologist or other licensed mental health professional, can work with you in developing a range of techniques for changing your thinking and your behavior.

-Remember, you can't eliminate anger.
+Remember, you can not eliminate anger.
 In spite of all your efforts, things will happen that will cause you anger.
 Life is filled with frustration, pain, loss, and the unpredictable actions of others.
 You can't change that; but you can change the way you let such events affect you.
-Controlling your angry responses can keep them from making you even more unhappy in the long run.
+Controlling your angry responses can keep you from making yourself even more unhappy in the long run.

-Each person needs to learn how to control anger their anger, so that it does not control them.
-The following is a brief overview of the types of anger management programs and resources that have proved helpful in understanding and controlling anger.
+You can learn how to control your frustration and anger so that they do not control you.
+Traditional types of therapy like psychotherapy, Reality Therapy and Cognitive Therapy, and Behavioral Therapy have shown positive results with frustration and anger.
+The following is a brief overview of some of the many types of anger management that have proved helpful to clients in understanding and controlling frustration and anger.

 Individual and Group Therapy for Anger Management